 How to Find Business-Planning Experts for Advice

-Consider contacting the Service Corps of Retired Executives, or SCORE, a nationwide organization that works with the Small Business Administration (SBA) to provide help to business owners.
+Consider contacting the Service Corps of Retired Executives (SCORE), a nationwide organization that works with the SBA to provide help to business owners.
 SCORE has a free online newsletter and provides free e-mail counseling.
 The group also has local chapters around the country, with retired business people ready and willing to help.
-SCORE also sponsors small-business awards.
+It also sponsors small business awards.